Werewolfke/AD-BlockList/README.md

-# A Simple List of Domains Blocked by AdGuard Home
+# A Simple List of Domains Blocked by my AdGuard Home

 </p>
 <br/>